Noisy PDE Training Requires Bigger PINNs: Introduction

 This result shows that it is not necessarily useful to add more samples to the supervised loss term once a certain threshold is reached, but this threshold value may be increased by increasing the number of parameters in the model, such as the width of the net.
 In other words, to make use of a given number of noisy supervision samples, the model must have enough capacity—its size must exceed a certain threshold.
 We also show that a similar condition on model size applies when, instead of a data term, the PINN uses noisy samples of an initial condition $g$ at randomly chosen spatial points.

-\cref{fig:intro-results} shows an illustration of the phenomenon, with full experimental details provided in \cref{sec:num_experiments}.
-Here, we have trained a number of PINNs at different sizes $d_N$ to solve an instance of the HJB PDE with $\sigma^2 = 0.5$ being the variance of the noise in the $N_s = 3276$ labels used in the supervision term.
-Beyond a critical value of the size of the nets, the empirical error achieved at the end of training is always below $\sigma^2$.
-Moreover, if $d_N$ is too small, the nets fail to attain training errors below $\sigma^2$, but there is consistent increase in the performance of the PINN as $d_N$ increases.
-We also observe an apparent scaling of $\mathcal{O}(\sqrt{d_N})$ consistent with our bounds.
+\cref{fig:intro-results} shows an illustration of the phenomenon on various PDEs, including Navier-Stokes in Figure \ref{fig:ns_0.07} and \ref{fig:ns_0.08} and Poisson in Figure \ref{fig:p_0.4} and \ref{fig:p_0.5}, and also for HJB in Figure \ref{fig:hjb_0.4} and \ref{fig:hjb_0.5}, for which we have given the theory.
+We provide full experimental details in \cref{sec:num_experiments}.
+It is to be noted that the experiments with the Poisson PDE and the Navier-Stokes PDE use unbounded activation and hence they explore beyond the ambit of the proof and the setup with the Poisson PDE resembles that structure of Theorem \ref{thm:umain} where the noise is added to the boundary condition data rather than the bulk as is done for the HJB and Navier Stokes experiments.
+Also, for the Navier Stokes experiments we chose a classically hard solution target which is the Taylor-Green vortex \citep{taylor1937mechanism}.
+For each experiment, we trained a number of PINNs at different sizes $d_N$ to solve an instance of the PDE at two different supervision noise variances $\sigma^2$.
+Across this diversity of setups tested, in each case it is observed that beyond a critical value of the size of the nets, the empirical error achieved at the end of training is always below $\sigma^2$.
+Moreover, if $d_N$ is too small, the nets fail to attain training errors below $\sigma^2$, but there is consistent increase in the performance of the PINN as $d_N$ increases upto the aforementioned critical value.

-\textbf{Method of proof:} The proof establishes an upper bound on the probability that a good net exists within the considered class of nets, based on random sampling of the supervision data.
+\textbf{Method of Proof:} The proof establishes an upper bound on the probability that a good net exists within the considered class of nets, based on random sampling of the supervision data.
 Considering both the net's architecture and the supervision data, the existence of this bound contrasts with the requirement for this favorable event to occur with high probability, thereby imposing a necessary constraint.
 There are three main steps in the proof: